-- Tree; bark rough over whole trunk and branches, thick, hard, grooved, black (ironbark).
+Tree up to 35 m tall.
+The bark is rough over whole trunk and branches, thick, hard, grooved, black (ironbark).

-- Fruits/seeds: Fruits are truncate (end abruptly as it cut off across the tip), spherical and 1.4 cm long, 1.4 cm diam.; seed brown, irregularly egg-shaped and slightly flattened.
+Fruits are truncate (end abruptly as it cut off across the tip), spherical and 1.4 cm long and 1.4 cm diameter.
+The seed is brown, irregularly egg-shaped and slightly flattened.

 Improve your identification skills.
 Download your Ironbark field guide here!